Mesh Wi-Fi explained

 Will mesh improve my broadband speed?

-It improves Wi-Fi coverage, not the speed from the broadband line.
-A slow line will still be slow.
+It improves Wi-Fi coverage, not the speed delivered by the broadband line.